Sheriff0/Functional-MMIX/README.md

 ```

 # About the output
-Passing any other argument after the expected operands of an operation prints the output as an unsigned integer instead of int bits.
+Passing any other argument after the expected operands of an operation prints the output as an unsigned integer instead of in bits.
 For example, running

 ```console
 $ ./mux 67_85_1087